SigmaHQ/pySigma/README.md

 Documentation with some usage examples can be found [here](https://sigmahq-pysigma.readthedocs.io/).

-## Creating You Own Backend for pySigma
+## Create Your Own Backend for pySigma

 The creation of a backend has become much easier with pySigma.
 We recommend using the "Cookie Cutter Template" and reviewing the existing backends listed in the "Related Projects" section of this README.